WATER CONNECTS US

 In our second episode to the right, Lajwanti Waghray shares her water connection.
 A film maker with Red Crane Films, Laj is originally from Hyderabad, India and has served on our Arts & Culture Initiative.

-Please stay tuned for more episodes here, on social media, on our monthly email newsletter, or on our YouTube channel.
+You can view more episodes on our on our YouTube channel.

 Poet & Community Builder